mattclarkdotnet/samba_alpine/README.md

 sh bootmedia.sh
 ```

-# Setup alpine
+# Setup alpine base system

-Move the SD card to the RPi
+Move the SD card to the Pi

-Connect a USB UART to the RPi, and use minicom to connect to it.
+Connect a USB UART to the Pi, and use minicom to connect to it.
 The actual USB serial device name will vary depending on your local setup and the hardware's device ID

 ``` sh
 minicom -b 115200 -D /dev/tty.usbserial-AG0JUPBU